rSimulate/Cosmosium/README.md

 Help out by reporting any issues, questions, or comments to our [issue tracker](https://github.com/rSimulate/Cosmosium/issues?state=open).
 Be patient though, we still have a lot left to implement...
 Thanks and enjoy!

 ## Play the app-in-progress [here](http://54.186.92.226:7099/)! ##

+#### Want to join our dev team? ####
+Check out the [installation instructions](https://github.com/rSimulate/Cosmosium/blob/master/INSTALL.md) to get your own cosmosium server going and we'll gladly accept your pull requests.